 This bit when Filch is under suspicion of having been at the crime scene (And he never told anybody.)

 Trucy suggests that Phoenix and Apollo form a comedy team called Agni & Rudra.
-This could be a reference to the es of the two ultimate dragons in the first Breath of Fire, or two bosses from the third Devil May Cry.
+This could be a reference to the names of the two ultimate dragons in the first Breath of Fire I, or two bosses from the third Devil May Cry.

 When using Athena's emotion matrix for the first time in case 2, if you pick the wrong emotion, Athena and Apollo's ensuing dialogue is the first few lyrics of Comfortably Numb.